magalhas/jasmine-html-runner/README.md

 You can override the html jasmine's spec runner filename or URI using -t option.

 node index -t filename -c path-to-configuration-file

+## TODO

+\- Various standard output formats, for instance output a surefire report XML
+\- Settings to control max execution time of phantomjs as well as where to place output when not using console mode